What basketball skills should you spend most of your time working on?

 5) Ball handling / ball security – 8 mentions

-Confidence with the ball in both right and left hand.
+Confidence dribbling the ball with both right and left (strong and weak hand).
 Able to handle any situation.
 Change speeds and get to the basket when needed.

 6) Finishing – 8 mentions